waku-org/js-waku/guides/choose-content-topic.md

-# How to choose a content topic
+# How to Choose a Content Topic

 A content topic is used for content based filtering.